KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Host-Article.md

 # Host Utilities

-This article describes how KeyboardKit can identify the host application.
+This article describes how KeyboardKit Pro can identify the host application.

 @Metadata {